yuval2313/night-owl/auth/README.md

 ## Configuring Postman

-To easily set up the API endpoints and requests in Postman, you can make of the `postman_collection.json` file.
+To easily set up the API endpoints and requests in Postman, you can make use of the `postman_collection.json` file.

 This file contains a collection of API requests and associated configurations.
 Follow the steps below to configure Postman with the provided collection: